splynx/docs/files/en/configuring_tariff_plans/fair_usage_policy/fair_usage_policy.md

 ![FUP online](FUP_online.png)

-**2. Change speeds customers when allowed a specified data amount is reached**
+**2. Change speed for customers when the specified data amount is reached**

-Customers who have abusive tendencies with regards to internet usage can be controlled by means of limiting their internet speeds based on the amounts of data they use within a day.
+Customers who have abusive tendencies with regards to internet usage can be controlled by means of limiting their internet speed based on the amount of data they use per day.

-For example, you have a 2 Mbps download / 1 Mbps upload plan and you wish to restrict the speeds customers who exceed downloads or uploads of 5 GB.
-You can configure FUP rules to decrease the speeds of customers who exceed this limit each they day exceed it.
-The following is an example of a FUP rule to decrease the speeds of customers by 50% of their original plan if 5 GB has been reached
+For example, you have a 100 Mbps download / 100 Mbps upload plan and you wish to restrict speed for customers who exceed downloads or uploads of 5 GB.
+You can configure FUP rules to decrease the speed for customers who exceed this limit during the day.
+The following image is an example of a FUP rule for decreasing speed for customers by 50% of their original plan if 5 GB has been reached:

 ![FUP_daily.png](FUP_daily.png)